-Once your parent does meet the IRS dependency tests, you can use any medical expenses you pay for Mom or Dad toward this itemized deduction.
-Since medical costs must exceed 10 percent of your adjusted gross income before you can claim them, a parent's added expenses could help you meet the requirements.
+Once your parent does meet the IRS dependency tests, you can use any medical expenses you pay for mom or dad toward this itemized deduction.
+Since medical costs must exceed 10% of your adjusted gross income before you can claim them, a parent's added expenses could help you meet the requirements.

 Siblings sharing support

 Roth offers this example: Mom is in a nursing home.
-Her Social Security covers 40 percent of the facility's costs, and you and your two brothers split the remainder, each paying 20 percent.
-Because more than half of her support comes from her three kids, she can be claimed as a dependent -- but by only one of you.
+Her Social Security covers 40% of the facility's costs, and you and your 2 brothers split the remainder, each paying 20%.
+Because more than half of her support comes from her 3 kids, she can be claimed as a dependent -- but by only one of you.
 That choice is left to you and your brothers.

-After you and your brothers agree that you can claim Mom as a dependent this tax year, file Form 2120, Multiple Support Declaration, with your tax return.
-This form indicates that while several siblings contributed to Mom's support, the others waive any tax-exemption claim.
+After you and your siblings agree that you can claim mom as a dependent this tax year, file Form 2120, Multiple Support Declaration, with your tax return.
+This form indicates that while several siblings contributed to mom's support, the others waive any tax-exemption claim.